pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

 ## About PureSkill.gg

-PureSkill.gg provides AI-powered coaching for CS:GO players of all ranks to hone their skills, rank up, and dominate the game.
+PureSkill.gg provides AI-powered coaching for CS2 players of all ranks to hone their skills, rank up, and dominate the game.

 - [Website]